-In both Fibromyalgia and rheumatoid arthritis brain fog effect is common.
+In both Fibromyalgia and rheumatoid arthritis, brain fog effect is common.
 This condition mostly ranges from mild to severe and it can vary from person to person and from day to day.
 Below are the symptoms of brain fogs:

 1. Directional Disorientation – patients with this condition tend to lose* their ways in the surroundings.
-They don’t recognize familiar surroundings and hence have hard time remembering where they keep their regular items in their day to day activities.
+They don’t recognize familiar surroundings and hence have a hard time remembering where they keep their regular items in their day to day activities.

 2. Poor Recall Ability And Word Use – patients have difficulties in recognizing words they already know and the names they often use.
 They tend to use incorrect words in sentences.
 Their short-term memory is greatly

-affected and they therefore tend to be forgetful and they can recall what was previously heard or read.
+affected and they, therefore, tend to be forgetful and they can recall what was previously heard or read.